Llenn0/ILP-2020-AQMaps/README.md

 # The Results

 This project was an interesting experience that I enjoyed working on, with plenty of problems to solve and no set way in which to solve them.
 I'm very pleased with the results, as I found that most paths completed in roughly 100 moves, far off from the 150 limit.
-This project recieved a mark of [Not yet marked].
+This project recieved a mark of 76%.